acg/alangrow.com/content/blog/music-to-program-to.html.md

 <a name="basic-channel-sampler"></a>

-[Basic Channel](https://en.wikipedia.org/wiki/Basic_Channel) is legend.
-They more or less invented minimal dub techno.
+As [Basic Channel](https://en.wikipedia.org/wiki/Basic_Channel), the duo of Moritz von Oswald and Mark Ernestus pioneered minimal dub techno in the early 90s.
 Except for BCD and BCD-2, their output consists of a series of cryptically labeled singles.
 Here's a curated selection.

 <div class="spotify">
   <iframe src="https://open.spotify.com/embed/playlist/6jLp6IXv49MaE4MYHn077N" width="100%" height="100%" frameborder="0" allowtransparency="true" allow="encrypted-media"></iframe>